NethServer/docs/README.rst

 Whenever there are modifications, a build process will be launched from Read the Docs site.

-If you whish to build documentation locally on your machine, make sure to install all Sphinx packages.
+If you wish to build documentation locally on your machine, make sure to install all Sphinx packages.

 First clone the repository, enter language directory and type ::